SenkaWolf/FivePD_Penal-Code-Pack/README.md

 A Citation and Charges modification for FiveM FivePD mod which adds better categorisation and more selectable options.

 # How To Install
-Drag 'charges.json' into your 'fivepd/config' folder.
+Drag `charges.json` into your `fivepd/config` server folder.
 Make sure you agree to override the file!